-Close of the analysis: 12/01/2020
+Close of the analysis: 12/01/2020, in the first version there was a mistake in the tables, both column showed 9M 2020.

 The target price was based on the fundamental analysis of the company and it is not guaranteed that the price of the share will reach the given target price.